 Offsite backups don’t have to be a server on the Internet, either, and you don’t have to pay a monthly subscription for one.
 You could back up your files to a hard drive and store it at your office, at a friend’s house, or in a bank vault, for example.
 It’d be a bit more inconvenient, but that’s technically an offsite backup.

 Similarly, you could also store your files in Dropbox, Google Drive, or OneDrive and performing regular backups to an external drive.
-Or you could use CrashPlan to back up to both an external drive and their online service, getting both your onsite and offsite backups from the same program.
+Or you could use Backblaze to back up online and Windows File History to create a local backup.
 There are a lot of ways to use these services in tandem, and it’s up to you how to do it.
 Just make sure you have a solid backup strategy, with onsite and offsite backups, so you have a wide safety net against ever losing your files.

 Ultimately, you just need to think about where your files are and ensure you have multiple copies at all times.
 Ideally, those copies should be in more than one physical location.
 As long as you’re actually thinking about what you’ll do if your computer dies, you should be way ahead of most people.